mufflyt/workforce/README.md

 * [AUGS List of Board-Certified with FPMRS](https://www.voicesforpfd.org/find-a-provider/) - This is a list of board-certified FPMRS from the patient facing site for AUGS and we were able to confirm the NPI data this way as well.
 ![Voices web site search](https://www.dropbox.com/s/37xjuzoafvuxomu/voices_for_pfd.png?raw=1)

 * [National Physician Compare List of Board-Certified with FPMRS](https://www.medicare.gov/physiciancompare/) - This is a public list of physicians who see Medicare and it lists their board-certification status.
 The entire data is also able to be downloaded at https://data.medicare.gov/data/physician-compare.
+Physician Compare data was last updated on Jul 30, 2020.

 Physician Compare Search Page:
 ![National Physician Compare web site search](https://www.dropbox.com/s/s87vrikk6bibgu8/PhysicianCompare_search.png?raw=1)